Set up Standard Interface Communication with MELFA

 -

-In the Language step, select Robot Language and Regional Language 2 according to the project requirements, and then click Finish to create the project.
+In the Language step, select Robot Language and Regional Language 2 according to the project requirements, then click Finish to create the project.

 -